 And although it’s true that the rebuilding of large swathes of the city centre after the World War II Allied bombings focused more on functionality than attractiveness, the city retains an abundance of green open spaces.
 There really are pockets of beauty to soak up.

-One of the city’s most visited attractions, Herrenhausen’s gardens are actually Royal gardens; the centrepiece – the Grosser Garten – was created and built for the city’s Electress Sophie (mother to King George I of Great Britain) in 1630.
+One of the city’s most visited attractions, Herrenhausen’s gardens are actually Royal gardens.
+The centrepiece – the Grosser Garten – was created and built for the city’s Electress Sophie (mother to King George I of Great Britain) in 1630.

-The gardens cover a vast area – they span 135 hectares – and so if you’re in Hannover with little time to spare, I’d suggest you focus on only two.
+The gardens cover a vast area.
+They span 135 hectares – and so if you’re in Hannover with little time to spare, I’d suggest you focus on only two.

-The Grosser Garten
+The Herrenhausen Grosser Garten

-This is utterly stunning.
 Originally designed to be a pleasure garden, once Elector Ernst August came to rule, his wife Sophie oversaw the design of the entire area.
 Taking inspiration from some of her travels to Italy and France, she ordered new trees and plants from far and wide.

-There are rectangular sections of lawn with swirling patterns cut into them, all divided by long pathways and with the fountains and statues placed as centre pieces or at corners.
+There are rectangular sections of lawn with swirling patterns cut into them.
+These are all divided by long pathways and with the fountains and statues placed as centre pieces or at corners.

-You can also see Europe’s largest fountain – the Great Fountain (on a summer day, stand a bit downwind from the 72 metre high plume and you’ll get a delightfully refreshing spray from the water!).
+You can also see Europe’s largest fountain – the Great Fountain.
+On a summer day, stand a bit downwind from the 72 metre high plume and you’ll get a delightfully refreshing spray from the water!.